betterscientificsoftware/bssw.io/Articles/Blog/2024-04-CodeReview-Fellowship.md

 The goals of the project are to enable everyone involved in scientific software to:

 * **Become a better reviewer.** Reviewing is hard!
-You really have to take into account how to communicate, constructive and actionable criticism.
+We all need to take into account how to communicate constructive and actionable criticism.
 Practice reviewing in a no-consequence environment using the tutorial.

-* **Become more comfortable having your code reviewed.** People will explain a scientific idea with a sketch on a whiteboard, or a napkin with no problem.
-But when it comes to code, there is a real tendency to keep it hidden.
-You might have heard people say, “Oh I need to polish this before I show it to you.”
-There is some psychological effect behind this, and it would be great to change this and get people to show even pseudo-code to each other.
-Sharing early and often becomes second nature.
+* **Become more comfortable having your code reviewed.**  People may explain a scientific idea with a sketch on a whiteboard or a napkin with no problem.
+But when it comes to code, there is a tendency to keep the code hidden.
+You might have heard people say, “Oh, I need to polish this code before I show it to you.”
+There is some psychological effect behind this sentiment, and it would be great to change perspectives so that people feel comfortable showing even pseudo-code to one another.
+Sharing early and often can become second nature.

 * **Use code review as a collaboration tool.** Use code review as part of onboarding new team members and collaborators.
-Share knowledge and know-how between team members.
+Share knowledge and know-how among team members.
 There is a real benefit to being on either side of a review.
 We’re trying to humanize this process and build rapport between people.

 * **Read more code than you write!** Take a peek into your favorite open-source tools.
 Encourage people to have a look inside the software they are using.
-How does this work?
-Why did they do this?
+How does this code work?
+Why did the developers design the code in this manner?

-* **Enable more open source contributors and more open source reviewers.** This is a lofty goal, but there are a lot of people out there who would make really good software engineers, *and they just don’t know it yet.*
+* **Enable more open-source contributors and more open-source reviewers.** This is a lofty goal, but there are many people who would make really good software engineers, *and they just don’t know it yet.*

 ### What are the learning outcomes?

 Code review is a skill.
-You can break it down, you can practice, and you can get better at it.
-The difficult thing is you are often learning a bunch of other skills at the same time.
-The mechanics of git and Github, which can be tricky.
-Maybe a new programming language.
-Maybe you are a scientist learning a new language Or maybe you are a software engineer learning new science.
-You have to fit into a new team and all the culture that comes with that.
+You can break it down, you can practice, and you can improve.
+A difficulty is that developers are often learning a bunch of other skills at the same time as writing code --- the mechanics of git and Github (which can be tricky), maybe a new programming language.
+Maybe you are a scientist learning a new language, or maybe you are a software engineer learning new science.
+Perhaps you have to fit into a new team and its culture.

-And this never stops!
-Whether you are just starting out or a seasoned professional, you are learning something.
+And this process never stops!
+Whether you are just starting out or are a seasoned professional, you are always learning something.
 And also you’re going to be learning code review.

 As you work through the tutorial, you’ll practice the mechanics of Github: navigating issues, pull requests, adding comments and suggestions.
 You’ll have the chance to review the pull requests in the exercises, with some prompts to help you along.

 ### You are not alone.

 Code review can feel quite exclusionary.
 It can be a gatekeeping exercise, particularly for new contributors to open-source projects.
-There is no easy answer to this, and it takes continued thought and effort within each team or community to find a dynamic that works.
+There is no easy remedy to this situation, and it takes continued thought and effort within each team or community to find a dynamic that works.

 Building community and building great teams takes time, skill, and dedicated effort.
 Luckily, you do not have to start from scratch!